 I mean, replace the picturesque province of Guangdong with a dull English suburb and you’ve pretty much got a brief description of my daily commute right there.

-It would seem that the developers of Road to Guangdong share the same propensity to anthropomorphise cars- and share in my interpretation of the metaphor.
+It would seem that the developers of Road to Guangdong share my propensity to anthropomorphise cars.
 ‘Sandy’, the family car is used not only as a vehicle for Sunny and Guu Ma, but for the story too.
-The arguably monotonous task of essentially maintaining a neglected car seems to underpin a story that see’s 23 year old Sunny and her elderly aunt Guu Ma thrust into a situation where they will have to rebuild their own neglected relationship.
+The arguably monotonous task of essentially maintaining a neglected car seems to underpin a story that sees 23-year-old Sunny and her elderly aunt Guu Ma thrust into a situation where they will have to rebuild their own neglected relationship.

-Essential to any road-trip, gamified or not, is a great soundtrack, and Just Add Oil Games and Excalibur Games haven’t forgotten this.
+Essential to any road-trip (gamified or not) is a great soundtrack - Just Add Oil Games and Excalibur Games haven’t neglected this.
 From composer Chris Randle (Team 17's LA Cops and Mike Bithell's Volume), Road to Guangdong’s original soundtrack plays a vital role in the game, portraying the tension between tradition and modernisation.
 Of the two tracks now available to listen to, one represents a powerful and soulful traditional Chinese instrumental, channelling Guu Ma, while the other takes a more contemporary rock style channelling Sunny’s taste as a young adult living in 1990s Guangdong, China.

-The game’s style is interesting, combining bold colours with low poly art style.
-I’m not totally sold on it, but I’ll hold my judgement til we see how the style fuses with the story and gameplay.
-The colours are reminiscent of MS paint presets and the lack of outlines is unfamiliar to my eye, it sounds like a harsh criticism but in fact, I’m excited to see something genuinely different, that doesn’t rely on just being edgy.
+The game’s style is interesting, combining bold colours with low-poly art style.
+It’s not my usual vibe, but I’ll hold my judgement until we see how the style fuses with the story and gameplay.
+The colours are reminiscent of MS paint presets and the lack of outlines is unfamiliar to my eye, it sounds like a harsh criticism but in fact, I’m excited to see something genuinely different, that doesn’t rely on just being ‘edgy’.

-The artwork seems to juxtapose the seemingly heavy tone of the main theme of the game, which might serve to lighten the mood.
-It’s nice to see a couple of elements of realism that aren’t often the focus of games given a bit more airtime- and it makes me feel warm, fuzzy and not alone.
-And perhaps that’s better than escapism.
+The artwork juxtaposes the seemingly heavy tone of the main themes, which serves to lighten the mood.
+It’s nice to see a couple of elements of realism that aren’t often the focus of games given a bit more airtime - it makes me feel warm, fuzzy and not alone.
+Perhaps that’s better than escapism.

 Watch the official story trailer here: